mjchen28/mjchen28/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 Currently working on  Hollw Knight
+- 🔭 Currently working on  IC LAB

-- 📫 How to reach me: 208
+- 📫 How to reach me: TKchieh28@gmail.com

 - ⚡ Fun fact: I don't really like my job